 This maintains Brazil’s longstanding commitment to keeping with international compliance AML/CFT standards.

-Regulations to be implemented by the Central Bank, not Congress
+Regulations now under the jurisdiction of the Central Bank, not Congress

 Banks have already commenced changing some of their internal rules and procedures.

 Now currency exchange agreements are no longer required to be signed for each currency exchange transaction, with one document being signed for all international money transfers.

 Also, banks have advised customers that it is up to them (the customers) to inform the grounds under which the funds are being remitted (until the Law came into force, banks were bound to do it).